-Introduction

-Ireland has a long established track record for both financial services and technology.
+The Irish fintech ecosystem: A guide for foreign investors DUBLIN / BELFAST / LONDON / NEW YORK / SAN FRANCISCO / PALO ALTO Introduction Ireland has a long established track record for both financial services and technology.
 With over 400 financial services companies and over 37,000 people employed in technology companies in Ireland today, it is unsurprising that the country has emerged as a growing international fintech hub.

-Homegrown success stories like TransferMate, Realex Payments and CurrencyFair operate alongside global financial services behemoths, including First Data, Visa and Paypal, in areas such as payments, lending, wealth management, crowdfunding, distributed ledger technology & digital currencies.
+Homegrown success stories like TransferMate, Realex Payments and CurrencyFair operate alongside global financial services behemoths, including First Data, Visa and Paypal, in areas such as payments, lending, wealth management, crowdfunding, distributed ledger technology and blockchain.
 There are a variety of reasons why so many fintech companies choose to set up operations and are thriving in Ireland.
 Some of the key reasons are outlined below.

-What makes Ireland a great location for Fintech?
+What makes Ireland a great location for fintech?

-GOVERNMENT SUPPORT

-Government strategy to drive growth and provide ongoing support in this sector
+GOVERNMENT SUPPORT Government strategy to drive growth and provide ongoing support in this sector

-WELL DEVELOPED FINTECH ECOSYSTEM

-Dedicated industry bodies, organizations and incubators help to support and develop the regulatory, commercial and community ecosystem
+WELL DEVELOPED FINTECH ECOSYSTEM Dedicated industry bodies, organizations and incubators help to support and develop the regulatory, commercial and community ecosystem for the fintech sector

-TRACK RECORD

-US fintech leaders like First Data, Visa, Paypal and Stripe have significant operations in Ireland

-STRONG DOMESTIC START-UP SCENE

-Homegrown success stories like TransferMate, Realex Payments and CurrencyFair have made waves internationally
+TRACK RECORD US fintech leaders like First Data, Visa, Paypal and Stripe have significant operations in Ireland STRONG DOMESTIC START-UP SCENE Homegrown success stories like TransferMate, Realex Payments and CurrencyFair have made waves internationally FUNDING AND INCENTIVES Government and private funding options available

-FUNDING & INCENTIVES

-Government and private funding options available